 Is Kibble Safe for Senior Cats?

 Older cats and those with dental disease often prefer wet food.
 Senior cats have decreased appetites, so the increased palatability of wet food can sometimes tempt finicky, aging older cats to eat more.
 Pets with a dental disease sometimes have trouble chewing crunchy kibble, often making wet food a better option for these cats.
-And many cats with conditions such as chronic kidney disease benefit from eating more wet food due to its high water content.
+Many cats with conditions such as chronic kidney disease benefit from eating more wet food due to its high water content.

 Your veterinarian can give you specific advice regarding the best combination of wet and dry food options to feed your pet.

-Featured Image Credit: pzbasnik, Pixabay
+Featured Image Credit by: pzbasnik, Pixabay